 - Cause: Allergy or irritant.
 This type of diaper rash is due to an allergic response caused by contact with something.
 It could be an allergy to the chemicals and materials in the diaper, wipes, diaper cream, lotion, soaps, shampoos, or laundry detergents.
 Fragrances and preservatives are the most frequent allergens in baby products; however, every baby is unique so you may have to do some serious investigating to locate the perpetrator on an ingredient list.

 - Looks like: This type of rash is harder to identify but is red and can have areas where the skin is worn away.
-At most commonly appears as a red, irritated bottom on young infants.
+It most commonly appears as a red, irritated bottom on young infants if the allergen is coming from the diaper.
+Make sure to check the entire body of your infant for additional areas of potential dermatitis to ensure that other non-diaper allergens aren't causing this irritation.
 It can occur anywhere the allergen touches the skin.

 - Try: You’ll need to do some detective work and figure out what your baby is allergic to—antifungal creams or zinc oxide may not be as effective for this rash.
 I always turn to ingredient lists when trying to find the potential cause of an allergy, even though we try to use gentle soaps, lotions and detergents at our house to begin with.
-In general, I like to limit skin products with added fragrances as a way to maintain healthy skin in my family.
+In general, I like to limit skin products with added fragrances as a way to limit allergen exposure from fragrances.